 Image editing has been easier than ever since so many apps support blending two images gather.
 Mixing two images is cool But once the image is saved, you no longer can modify it.
 This means, Once you get your website assets designed by a designer, you're left with an image you can't modify.
 CSS can help to display your web assets with blend modes.

-Blending modes in CSS opens up various design possibilities within the browser so you're not limited to what image alone represents.
+CSS Blend modes opens up various design possibilities within the browser so you're not limited to what image alone represents.
 Blending or Mixing is combining two elements or two backgrounds to compose a final image.
 How the final outcome will display depends on the modes used.
-CSS currently has two properties that enable the blending mode.
+CSS currently has two properties that enable the blend mode.